KU Libraries Instruction Room Use Policy

 Anschutz Library, Room 201

 Anschutz 201 is an active, networked learning classroom.
 The room design features three large monitors, five large whiteboards and flexible furniture for student-centered, collaborative learning.
+This space is not equipped with desktop computers or laptops.
 Maximum room capacity: 24-26

 Music & Dance Library, Seminar Room 240A